wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 - `nonce` - Core Contract nonce.
 All messages with this nonce will be delivered.
 Messages without this nonce won't be delivered!
 - `consistencyLevel` - here we use 200 (instant) for the message emission on our "Hello World" message.
 Deliveries must wait for the _slowest_ message, because the delivery can't take place until there are signed VAAs for every message.

 - `deliveryCost` - this calculates the necessary price for the selected RelayProvider to perform a delivery with 500,000 gas on the target chain.
 Thus, by paying this `deliveryCost`, you can be sure that your `receiveWormholeMessages` function will be invoked with a gas limit of 500,000.
-There's more info on the how these deliveries work in a later section.
+There's more info on how these deliveries work in a later section.

 - `relayProvider` - The relayer network which will deliver the request.
 Here we use the default provider.
 - `targetChain` - Wormhole chainId where the messages should be sent.
 This is not the same as the EVM Network ID!